How to Remove Old Wallpaper: A Step-by-Step Guide

 article.title

-If you've decided to give your living space a fresh new look, removing old wallpaper is the crucial first step towards achieving that stunning transformation.
-At the same time, the thought of peeling off layers of stubborn wallpaper may seem daunting, but fear not!
+If you've decided to give your living space a fresh new look, removing old wallpaper is an important first step.
+While peeling away layers of stubborn wallpaper can seem daunting, the right tools, preparation, and patience can make the process much easier.

 Step 1: Gather Your Supplies

-3. Drop cloths or plastic sheets: Protect your floor and furniture from water and debris.
+• Drop cloths or plastic sheeting: Protect floors and furniture from water, adhesive, and debris.

 Step 2: Prepare the Room